International Business Travel Tips and Advice

 Guidebooks are just one of many resources for female travelers.
-There are several well-respected websites that provide advice, recommendations, and inspiration.
+Several well-respected websites provide advice, recommendations, and inspiration.
 Journeywoman contains excellent listings on female-friendly accommodations, restaurants, tours, and more.
 It also has superb advice on what to pack and what to wear in different countries around the world.
-Wanderful has created a home sharing program for women looking to welcome other women into their houses for homestays.
+Wanderful has created a home-sharing program for women looking to welcome other women into their houses for homestays.
 They also run chapters of the Wanderful network in dozens of cities around the world, providing social events for women.
 And Maiden Voyage is a website exclusively devoted to female business travelers and includes reviews of travel safety products and interviews with female executives.

 Take Advantage of Odd Hours

 Business travel means you often have strange pockets of free time.
 It’s hard to know how to use them to your advantage.
 A private guide can help you make the absolute most of your time.

 When hired for only a few hours, private guides can be very flexible and affordable.
 This is especially true if you split the cost with a colleague or two.
 Imagine having someone guide you through local markets, bakeries, and coffee shops as they open in the early morning, all the while getting a quick history of nearby buildings and parks?
 Or enjoying a late evening excursion with a local pro, showing you the best of the city’s public art, architectural gems, and dessert hot spots?
 Just because you can’t see the city during regular opening hours doesn’t mean you’re confined to your hotel room.

 And for more fun…

 What Are the Top Ten International Destinations for Business Travel